fragmnt/strat-usps-smart-contact/README.md

 ---

 This project is MIT licensed.

+The USPS web tools API portal was used for the logistic service component of the smart contract: https://www.usps.com/business/web-tools-apis/.